kommitters/chaincerts-smart-contracts/vault_contract/README.md

 The following functions define the behavior of the Vault smart contract.

 ### Initialize
-Initializes the vault contract by setting the admin and the initial DIDs.
+Initiates the vault contract by configuring the administrator and initial Decentralized Identifiers (DIDs).

 ```rust
 fn initialize(e: Env, admin: Address, dids: Vec<String>);